Ceprano

-Ceprano (Central-Northern Latian dialect: Ceprane) is a town and comune in the province of Frosinone, in the Latin Valley, part of the Lazio region of central Italy.
+Ceprano (Central-Northern Latian dialect: Ceprane) is a comune in the province of Frosinone, in the Valle Latina, part of the Lazio region of Central Italy.

 It is 106 km south of Rome and about 127 km north of Naples.

+In 1994, the Ceprano Man, a 450,000 year old prehistoric human skull cap, was discovered in the area.

 History

+Ceprano's origins are connected to a Roman colony founded in 328 BC on the left bank of the Liri River, called Fregellae.
+It was desotryed in 316 BC and then rebuilt starting from 124 BC, under the new name of Fregellanum.
+The ruins of the ancient city can be seen in the nearby municipality of Arce.

 Ceprano was part of the Papal States, from roughly the 6th century until 1870.
+It was fortified by Pope Julius II in 1563.

 After Italian Unification and the Capture of Rome, the town was part of the Kingdom of Italy, a constitutional monarchy ruled from Rome by the House of Savoy.
+On 27 January 1862 the Rome-Ceprano Railroad was opened for service.

+On 28 May 1944 Ceprano was liberated by Canadian troops as part of the Allies' push against German occupation.

 Since 1946 Ceprano has been part of the Italian Republic.

-On 27 January 1862 the Rome-Ceprano Railroad was opened for service.

-On 28 May 1944 Ceprano was taken by Canadian troops as part of the Allies' push against German occupation.

-Ceprano's origins are connected to the Roman colony founded in 328 BC on the left bank of the Liri River, called Fregellae.
-Nowadays the ruins of the city can be seen in the territory of the close by municipality of Arce.